Healthy Vegan Triple-Coconut Lime Blueberry Muffins With Streusel Topping

 Although these are not as sweet as sugary as traditional muffins, they are sweet enough for someone like me who has a definite sweet tooth.
 They're also as quick and easy to make as regular, high-fat, high-sugar, streusel-topped blueberry muffins.
 The crunchy topping is a wonderful combination of unsweetened shredded coconut, coconut sugar, and ground flax seeds, which add fiber and nutrition along with flavor and crunch.

 The Inspiration for This Recipe

 I was inspired to develop this delicious, easy-to-make treats after trying the wonderful Double Coconut Blueberry Muffins recipe from vegan food blogger Kathy Patalsky of The Lunchbox Bunch.
 I loved the fact that her recipe was made with coconut oil and was chock full of luscious wild blueberries.
-Not only are wild blueberries bursting with sweet flavor, they also have a high concentration of antioxidants that makes them one of the world's healthiest foods.
+Not only are wild blueberries bursting with a sweet flavor, but they also have a high concentration of antioxidants that makes them one of the world's healthiest foods.

-Even so, I wanted them to have even more flavor, fiber and nutrition, so my husband and I could enjoy them often as part of our healthier eating lifestyle.
+Even so, I wanted them to have even more flavor, fiber, and nutrition, so my husband and I could enjoy them often as part of our healthier eating lifestyle.
 So I made quite a few changes and came up with my own version that we like even better.

 I've Boosted the Flavor and Nutrition